 Photograph taken 1908 for Exeter Pictorial Record Society, Westcountry Studies Library

-In the former Law Library, at no. 8 Cathedral Close, it is sometimes possible to view the wonderful fifteenth-century hammer-beam roof, supported by carved stone corbels, with moulded timbers with carved angels and lions and ornamented with bosses.
+In the former Law Library, at no. 8 Cathedral Close, it is sometimes possible to view the wonderful fifteenth-century hammer-beam roof, supported by carved stone corbels, with moulded timbers with carved angels and lions and ornamented with bosses.9.
+Courtenay House.
+No. 7 Cathedral Close dates from 1643 and was the town house of the Courtenay family, the Earls of Devon.
+It now serves as the library of the Devon and Exeter Institution, founded in 1813 and still with the atmosphere of a Victorian gentleman's club.

 10. Mol's coffee house.
 Rebuilt around 1596, no. 1 Cathedral Close served as a customs house until 1660, and in 1726 was leased as a coffee house by Mary Wildy, perhaps the Mol whose name it bears.
 The iconic gable was only added in 1879 by Thomas Burnett Worth who ran an art gallery there.
 The house has a well-preserved panelled room.